arnabganguly/llap-hdinsight/HiveLLAP2.md

 >**Note:**
 >
->For code based editors explore VSCode HDInsight
+>For code based editors explore VSCode HDInsight Package.

 4. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.